 Catch a Game

 Play Pinball At The Pinball Museum

 Located in Center in the Square in downtown the Roanoke Pinball Museum is a retro pinball paradise.
 You’ll get unlimited play with your ticket.
 Children 8 & under are free with a paid adult.
 Open every day of the week except Monday.
 This interactive museum is dedicated to the science & history of pinball.
-Featuring over 45 machines from the 1930s to modern times, admission allows patrons to play at their leisure.
+Featuring over 45 machines from the 1930s to modern times.
+Your admission allows patrons to play at their leisure.
 Pinball players, young and old, will be introduced to the history of pinball, the science behind the game, and have fun!

 What better way to support the local arts community than taking in a performance in one of Roanoke’s theatres.
-Gather the entire family and head over to Mill Mountain Theatre for The Christmas Cup.
-It’s the love between a young girl and her wise grandmother is brought to life on stage from the pages of a story by Nancy Ruth Patterson.
-This family show will be performed from December 5-23, making it a perfect holiday outing.
+Gather the entire family and head over to Mill Mountain Theatre for The Sound of Music.
+The hills are alive in the Roanoke Valley this holiday season with Rodgers and Hammerstein’s timeless classic.
+This family show will be performed from December 4-22, making it a perfect holiday outing.
 And the Star City Playhouse performs The Bargain from Nov.
-30 – Dec.
-16. Also check out Annie at Roanoke Children’s Theatre.
+15 – Dec.
+1. Also, check out Matilda at Roanoke Children’s Theatre.

 Run, Walk or stroll the Drumstick DASH

 Race Info – 9:00 AM Thanksgiving Morning – 5K (3.1 mile) RACE/FAMILY WALK